geographika/getting-started-with-mapserver/workshop/content/docs/mapfile/polygons.md

 ## Exercises

 1. Switch the `CLASSGROUP` in the Mapfile to see different styles.
-There are two groups `offices` and `default`.
+There are two groups `offices` and `other`.

     ```scala
     LAYER